 Dubai has grown in popularity as a family holiday destination, what with the year round sunshine, and great family entertainment, beaches and food on offer.
-To help you get the most out of your vacation read our Parent’s Guide to the Best Family Holiday in Dubai.
+To help you get the most out of your vacation read our Parent’s Guide to the Best Holiday in Dubai With Kids.

 Dubai has grown from just being the desert, to the jewel in the United Arab Emirates (UAE) crown for tourism, trade and business.
 Once a stop-over for travelers to India, The Maldives, Africa and Australia, with a thriving Duty Free business, the opening up of the housing market to non-GCC individuals in 2002, has seen a rise in the number of expats calling Dubai home.

 With such a large expat community, it is inevitable that tourism has and will continue to rise, as visiting relatives, and many more, flock to the emirate to enjoy the year round sunshine.
 And Dubai has embraced all who come, with the creation of stunning hotels, eateries, shopping facilities and family friendly entertainment for both tourists and locals.

 Dubai has managed to retain some of it’s old world charm too, and really is a haven for a great family holiday.
 It does get very hot in Summer months so, the best time to visit is September to April.